Dean of Students Office

 Open Recreation: The fitness areas, multi-purpose courts, walking track and climbing wall offer opportunities for unstructured play and participation.
 Basketball, volleyball, and a variety of equipment and areas for working out, stretching, and socializing are also available.

-Intramural Sports Programs: Men's, Women's and Co-Rec intramural sports leagues are available for all currently enrolled WSU students as well as WSU faculty/staff members of the facility.
+Intramural Sports Programs: Men's, Women's, Co-ed, and Open intramural sports leagues are available for all currently enrolled WSU students as well as WSU faculty/staff members of the facility.
 Leagues and tournaments are available in a variety of sports, including basketball, volleyball, dodgeball, flag football, soccer, Esports and more.